 All documents and reports filed or caused to be filed by Farmer Mac Mortgage Securities Corporation, as depositor, with respect to a trust fund in accordance with sections 13(a), 13(c), 14 or 15(d) of the Exchange Act, prior to the termination of an offering of certificates evidencing interests in the trust fund, shall be deemed to be incorporated by reference in this prospectus and to be a part of this prospectus.
-In addition, Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2001 and any subsequent reports filed with the SEC in accordance with sections 13(a) or 15(d) of the Exchange Act shall also be deemed to be incorporated by reference in this prospectus and to be a part of this prospectus.
-All documents and reports Farmer Mac files in accordance with sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and prior to the termination of any offering made by this prospectus will likewise be deemed to be incorporated by reference in this prospectus and to be a part of this prospectus and reports can be inspected at the public reference facilities the SEC maintains listed above under the caption "Where You Can Find Additional Information."
+In addition, Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2000, Farmer Mac's Quarterly Report on Form 10-Q for the quarter ended March 31, 2001 and any subsequent reports filed with the SEC in accordance with sections 13(a) or 15(d) of the Exchange Act shall also be deemed to be incorporated by reference in this prospectus and to be a part of this prospectus.
+All documents and reports Farmer Mac files in accordance with sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and prior to the termination of any offering made by this prospectus will likewise be deemed to be incorporated by reference in this prospectus and to be a part of this prospectus.
+These documents and reports can be inspected at the public reference facilities the SEC maintains listed above under the caption "Where You Can Find Additional Information."